Your child's birth weight is one of the first things you'll be told when they are born - but not all babies weigh the same amount.

 Knowing your baby's weight is not just useful to tell your friends and family though - it is also a clear indication of the baby's health.

-But what factors affect the birth weight?
+But what factors affect birth weight?
 And what can be the problems of a low birth weight?
-This blog post explains.
+Marsden Weighing are here to help explain.

 Why is weighing babies important?